amkera/soccer-challenge/README.md

 This application consists of two main files, `helperFunctions.js` and `calculateScores.js`

+Each function is a discrete unit of code that accomplishes a single task, modeling principles of functional programming.
+Additionally, unit testing is much easier this way, since the functions have a 1-1 relationship to their tests.

 ### helperFunctions.js

 `helperFunctions.js` contains small helper functions that assist in the calculation of the scores.